matthewhall78/hello-world/resume.md

 # Experience

+## Product Owner:
+### Corporate Services for Natural Resources, Information Mgmt Branch – Jan 2018 to Present

+- Document Management Onboarding Demo
+	* Participated in a 3 day hackathon with 12 individuals to solve a complex and longstanding roadblock, that many projects currently face, connecting to the Ministry infrastructure to use their common software components when calling upon them from applications deployed in the OpenShift Container Platform
+	* Lead the team as the [Product Owner](http://www.scrumguides.org/scrum-guide.html#team-po)
+	* Established the vision and a priortized backlog for the product
+	* Produced acceptance criteria
+	* Review product deliverables and signed off on completion according to the established Definition of Done
+	* Documented the [DMOD product](https://github.com/bcgov/csnr-dmod/wiki/) and described the results of the hackathon on the github wiki, [3 Day Hackathon Results](https://github.com/bcgov/csnr-dmod/wiki/3-day-Hackathon#results)

-## Scrum Master:
+## Sr. Scrum Master:
 ### Corporate Services for Natural Resources, Information Mgmt Branch – Oct 2016 to Present

-- Transportation Fuels Reporting System (0.5 years in Scrum, 2 yrs previous in waterfall)
+- Transportation Fuels Reporting System (1.5 years in Scrum, 2 yrs previous in waterfall)
+	* Transitioned the project from a Waterfall development methodology to an Agile methodology
+	* Before we had a full time team assigned, the Product Owner and I performed all of the roles for the Scrum Team
-	* Created paper prototypes with the Product Owner
+	     * Created prototypes with the Product Owner
 	     * Developed the first set of screens using Bootstrap (HTML/CSS/JS)
-	* Mentoring Product Manager in Scrum
+	     * Mentored 3 Product Managers in the Scrum Methodology
-	* Completed 2 vendor community opportunities using the Code-with-Us program from BC Dev Exchange to hire a front-end developer for the creation of mockups and prototypes, and then to hire a back-end developer, to build an API, back-end code, and database,
+	     * Completed 4 innovative procurements using the Code-with-Us program from BC Developers Exchange
-	* Gained knowledge in the use of related DevOps pipeline tools and Scrum tools
+	     * Gained expertise in the use of related DevOps pipeline tools and Scrum tools
-	* Built a product roadmap for the completion of a Carbon Credit Trading system
+	     * Built a product roadmap for the completion of a Low Carbon Fuel Credit Trading system
-	* Produced and currently maintain the [TFRS task board](https://trello.com/b/O9L8CXes/transportation-fuels-reporting-system) using Trello as a tool to assist with the facilitation of project planning sessions (Scrum ceremonies)
+	     * Produced the [TFRS task board](https://trello.com/b/O9L8CXes/transportation-fuels-reporting-system) using Trello as a tool to assist with the facilitation of project planning sessions (Scrum ceremonies)
 	     * Organizing System Documentation through the [project wiki](https://github.com/bcgov/tfrs/wiki/) in order to facilitate collaboration
+	* Now with a full development team in place I am able to focus on the [core responsibilities of the Scrum Master](http://www.scrumguides.org/scrum-guide.html#team-sm)
+	     * Maintaining a Trello Board that models the use of Scrum and which can be used as an example for other teams
+	         * User stories are well written and appropriately sized
+		 * Stories have functional tests written for implementing Behaviour Driven Development tests
+		 * Code changes are linked to the user stories
+		 * Acceptance criteria are written and understand to the Product Owner
+		 * Story Points are assigned and the stories are given a category
+- Agile training and Lego4Scrum  (1.5 years)
+	* Facilitated 14 Lego4Scrum workshops with 3 more scheduled in January/February timeframe
+	* Collaborated with the BC Developer's Exchange in the development of training curriculum for new agile teams
+	* Producing a collection of training materials and documentation to assist new agile teams https://github.com/bcgov/agile-sdlc/wiki
+- Scrum Master Guild  (0.5 years)
+	* I Reached out to all Scrum Master across government and extended an invite to form a Guild
+	* I established a regular meeting schedule and facilitated the first few until we established a rotating Chair
+	* Created a Trello Board to collect backlog items and discuss how we can all work together to produce solutions that would benefit all our projects

 ## Business Portfolio Manager, Business Analyst and Project Manager:
 ### Corporate Services for Natural Resources, Information Mgmt Branch – Apr 2007 to Present

 - Knowledge and experience with change management processes and project management methodologies (8 yrs)
 	* Lead Business Portfolio Manager on the Mines & Mineral Resources Automation & System Integration (MMRASI) project (Jan 2014 to Present)